How To Tuck In A Shirt Without Bunching – Like A Boss

 I actually think it’s a good things that shirttail garters are getting to be more common.
 They just make sense.

 I take it this way, I’ve spent money and time to look my best, so why should my outfit look a mess because my shirt won’t stay tucked in?
+Instead of stressing about how to tuck in a shirt without bunching, I know I look on point every second I wear my outfit.
 Also, if there’s a discreet accessory that I can wear under any shirt to keep that from happening, why not do it?

 My Experience With Capthatt’s Shirttail Garters